-Eating foods lower in sodium (salt) is important for all Australians, but for people living with diabetes it is especially important in reducing the risk of heart and kidney disease, as increased sodium intake is associated with increased blood pressure.
+Eating foods lower in sodium (salt) is important for all Australians, but for people living with diabetes it is especially important in reducing the risk of complications like heart and kidney disease.
+Increased salt intake is also associated with increased blood pressure.

 The suggested daily target for sodium for adults is 2,000mg with children requiring even less.
 Most Australian adults consume far beyond this.

 Follow these top tips for reducing the sneaky salt in your diet without losing the flavour.

 Three-quarters of our intake of sodium comes from the processed foods we include in our diet, even if they don’t taste very salty.
 Choose healthy, fresh, unprocessed foods such as fruits, vegetables, lean meats, legumes, nuts and wholegrains where possible over packaged or processed alternatives.
 Avoid pre-flavoured products and add your own flavourings with herbs and spices.

 Look for low sodium or no added salt products

 Foods labelled ‘low salt’ or ‘low sodium’ by law are required to contain no more than 120mg of sodium per 100g.
 No added salt means just that, the product must have no salt added in manufacturing.
 However be mindful that foods that claim reduced sodium or reduced salt just need to require less than the original version.
 This is usually around 25% less and while it is an improvement, it doesn’t mean it is necessarily a low salt product.

 ‘Lite’ salt or other replacement products seem like a great solution.
 However, these products contain potassium chloride rather than sodium chloride, which can be a concern for those with kidney problems.
 Potassium is a naturally occurring mineral found in many foods, but should be used in concentrated form with caution, especially if you have kidney disease.

 Look to herbs and natural spices to add interest and flavour to your meals